inutano/chipatlas/README.md

 # chipatlas

-Source codes of ChIP-Atlas, forked by inutano
+Source codes of ChIP-Atlas, forked by Tazro Ohta